DocsAPI ReferenceAI Payments Map

-Froddy RCL for Fintech
+Froddy for Fintech

 Real-time circuit breaker for automated transfers, disbursements, and loan payouts in fintech operations.